Likelihood landscape of binary latent model on a tree: Proof of Key Technical Lemmas

 \begin{proof}[\textbf{Proof of Lemma }\ref{lem:k123}]

 For this proof we will use the notations introduced in Fig. \ref{fig:TREEhess}.
-For instance, recall that we are analyzing the Hessian of the log-likelihood cooresponding to the edges $e=\{x,y\}$ and $f=\{u,v\}$, and we denoted a shorted path between them by the sequence of adjacent nodes $y_{N+1},y_{N},\dots,y_{0},y_{-1}$, where $y_{N+1}=x$, $y_{N}=y$, $y_{0}=u$, and $y_{-1}=u$.
-Here $N$ the shortest path distance between $e$ and $f$.
+For instance, recall that we are analyzing the Hessian of the log-likelihood corresponding to the edges $e=\{x,y\}$ and $f=\{u,v\}$, and we denoted a shortest path between them by the sequence of adjacent nodes $y_{N+1},y_{N},\dots,y_{0},y_{-1}$, where $y_{N+1}=x$, $y_{N}=y$, $y_{0}=u$, and $y_{-1}=v$.
+Here $N$ is the shortest path distance between $e$ and $f$.

 Recall, using \eqref{eq:def_eta_xi} and \eqref{eq:Hessian_offdiag_bd}, that

 where $N=0,1,2$.
 We will prove the desired moment bounds for the random variable in the right-hand side above.
 We begin by establishing the expectation bounds for three cases depending on $N=0,1,2$.